swan-maillard/INSA-4A-AGIR-BatFlow/README.md

 ### Setup

 1. Install the required dependencies by running `pip install -r requirements.txt`.
+2. Ensure the model file `model_fold_2.pth` is present in the same directory as the application.
+Otherwise, read the **Classification Model Training** part of this README.
 2. Run the Flask application by executing `python app.py` - it should run on localhost:5000
 3. Put the API online, for example using ngrok by running `ngrok http 5000`